-If a student is truanting, he or she will be returned to the lesson.
+If a student is truanting (has not arrived to a lesson within 10 minutes or leaves a lesson without a member of staff), he or she will be returned to the lesson.
 The class teacher must record on Bromcom in order for a one-hour College LOPT to be issued.
+If a student truants on more than one occasion in a day or has not arrived to a lesson within 20 minutes, they may be placed in the Tatton/Dunham or college office for the remainder of the day.

 The member of staff responding to an on-call will always work to reset and re engage the student back into learning in the classroom.
-Any student receiving an on-call will receive a 20-minute LOPT with their subject teacher.
+Any student receiving an on-call will receive a minimum 30-minute College LOPT.
 If a student has two on-calls in one week they will receive a one-hour LOPT from their College Academy Leadership Team.
-A student who has received two on-calls in one day will be taken to The Pastoral Centre and serve an internal exclusion.
+A student who has received two on-calls in one day will be taken to Tatton/Dunham and serve an internal exclusion.

-The student receptionist who monitors radio calls will always communicate this with the responder and maintain clear records.
+The administrator who monitors radio calls will always communicate this with the responder and maintain clear records.

-Every incident dealt with by on-call staff must be logged on Bromcom by the teacher initiating the call-out.
+Every incident dealt with by on-call staff must be logged on Bromcom by the teacher initiating the call-out and make a phone call to the students Parent/Carer.